-Sports physical therapists help to rehabilitate athletes who have sustained physical injuries.
-They diagnose problems and evaluate the progress throughout the treatment plan.
-Work can be physically demanding, with standing for long periods and often assisting patients within the process of therapy.
+Sports physical therapists help rehabilitate athletes who have sustained physical injuries.
+They diagnose problems and evaluate patient progress throughout a treatment plan.
+Work can be physically demanding; physical therapists often stand for long periods and assist patients within the process of therapy.

 |Degree Field||Physical therapy|